dr-stephen-achugwo/dr-stephen-achugwo/README.md

 - 👋 Hi, I’m Stephen Achugwo, a web developer based in Nigeria
 - 👀 I’m interested in Nextjs, React, JavaScript, TypeScript, programming and coding
 - 🌱 I’m always learning, coding and improving my app dev skills in both frontend and backend
-- 💞️ I’m looking to collaborate on Nextjs, React, JavaScript, TypeScript, mern full-stack and mobile app
+- 💞️ I’m looking to collaborate on Nextjs, React, JavaScript, TypeScript, MERN, full-stack and Mobile Apps
-- 📫 How to reach me ... email: dr_stephen@aol.com or info@art1app.com  or phone: +2348168536955
+- 📫 How to reach me ... email: dr_stephen@aol.com or info@art1app.com  or phone: +2349014817320

 <!---
 dr-stephen-achugwo/dr-stephen-achugwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.